bluerobotics/ping-viewer/docs/index.md

 ## Main Application Interface

+### Ping1D

-The Ping Viewer window consists of four important components:
+When using the Ping1D, the Ping Viewer window consists of four important components:

 1. [Distance Readout](#distance-readout)
 2. [Distance Axis](#distance-axis)